akka/akka-persistence-cassandra/docs/src/main/paradox/journal.md

 #### Consistency

 By default the journal uses `QUORUM` for all reads and writes.
-For setups with multiple datacentres this can set to `LOCAL_QUORUM` to avoid cross DC latency.
+For setups with multiple datacenters this can set to `LOCAL_QUORUM` to avoid cross DC latency for writes and reads.

+The risk of using `LOCAL_QUORUM` is that in the event of a datacenter outage events that have been confirmed and any side effects run may not have be replicated to the other datacenters.
+If a persistent actor for which this has happened is started in another datacenter it may not see the latest event if it wasn't replicated.
+If the Cassandra data in the datacenter with the outage is recovered then the event that was not replicated will eventually be replicated to all datacenters resulting in a duplicate sequence number.
+With the default [`replay-filter`](https://doc.akka.io/docs/akka/current/typed/persistence.html#replay-filter) the duplicate event from the original datacenter will is discarded in subsequent replays of the persistent actor.

+Using `QUORUM` for multi datacenter setups increases latency and decreased availability as to reach `QUORUM` nodes in other datacenters need to respond.
+During a datacenter outage or a cross datacenter network partition this won't be possible resulting in failed reads and writes.

-Any other consistency level is highly discouraged.
+Using a consistency level other than `QUORUM` or `LOCAL_QUORUM` is highly discouraged.

 ```
 datastax-java-driver.profiles {